MANIFEST

 Subsidiary Networks

 Any CCP can register itself in any other network as a child and exchange data with it via the CCCP protocol.
 This also allows entities to find a network by its full address, which is the path from one network to another.
 Registration implies receiving a name that is unique within the network.
 The RDN always acts as the root network.
-This means that if any entity need to access the zyx network, the first step implies “x” being searched among registered RDN networks, then “y” among networks registered in “x”, and finally “z” among networks registered in “y”.
+This means that if any entity needs to access the zyx network, the first step implies “x” being searched among registered RDN networks, then “y” among networks registered in “x”, and finally “z” among networks registered in “y”.
 If necessary, the CCCP protocol also allows entities to request information from a specified network about the client software required to interact with it.

 Universal Cryptographic User Account